SaicharanRitwik39/Google-Foobar-Solutions/README.md

 # Google-Foobar-Solutions
-These are the solutions to the Google Foobar challenges I received.
+Google Foobar is a secret hiring process of Google.
+I was searching about Geometric Algorithms when the challenge opened up for me.
+I have progressed through all the Levels (1-5) and these are the solutions to the Google Foobar challenges I received.
+The following is the breakup of the number of questions in each level.
+* LEVEL 1: 1 question (Skipping Work).
+* LEVEL 2: 2 questions (Bomb Baby).
+* LEVEL 3: 3 questions (Doomsday Fuel, ).
+* LEVEL 4: 2 questions ().
+* LEVEL 5: 1 question.